gcland/Advanced_E-Commerce_API-Mod13-Mini-Project/README.md

-Advanced E-Commerce API

-Welcome to Playlist Management API: A python Flask, SqlAlchemy API project by Grant Copeland
+Welcome to Advanced E-Commerce API: A python Flask, SqlAlchemy API project by Grant Copeland

 First, you need to clone down the project using this command here: